global-synchronizer-foundation/cips/cip-00XX/cip-XXXX.md

   `ValidatorLivenessActivityRecord` are extended with an optional weight field.
 If not set, as is the case for all existing licenses, it defaults to weight 1.
+- The `ValidatorLicense` contract will be extended with a flag to indicate whether the license is for a validator operator party (which applies to all existing licenses) or a non-operator party.

 ## Motivation